 One of the nice things about going to Komodo National Park sailing from Bali to Komodo with Adelaar Cruises is that there are so many different land excursions available (not to mention more Indonesian underwater reef scenes).

-On a recent cruise, we arrived at Komodo Island by tender boat and went to the ranger station where we met our guides and were given a short introduction to the park and the rules for the “dragon walk”.
-We were then told that there had been a kill recently and there was a dragon feeding on a Timor deer not far away.
+On a recent cruise, we arrived at Komodo Island by a tender boat and went to the ranger station where we met our guides.
+We were given a short introduction to the park and the rules for the “dragon walk”.
+Then we were told that there had been a kill recently and there was a dragon feeding on a Timor deer not far away.

-After a bit of effort he succeeded in separating it from the rest of the carcass and proceeded to swallow it hoof, bone, hide and all in one big piece.
-Watching the dragon choke this impossibly big morsel down; you could actually see the hoof pressing against the inside of the throat as it slid it’s was down to the stomach, is not something any of us will soon forget.
+After a bit of effort, he succeeded in separating it from the rest of the carcass and proceeded to swallow it hoof, bone, hide and all in one big piece.
+Watching the dragon choke this impossibly big morsel down; you could actually see the hoof pressing against the inside of the throat as it slid its way down to the stomach, is not something any of us will soon forget.

 Looking for Souvenirs

-By now you’ll be ready to return to the dock to meet up with our tender boat and rejoin Adelaar for full breakfast and the first dive of the day.
+By now you’ll be ready to return to the dock to meet up with our tender boat.
+You’ll rejoin Adelaar for full breakfast and the first dive of the day.
 We all knew that our foray into the realm of the Komodo dragon was an experience that would be with us for the rest of our lives.